13 Oct Birth Preparations – Lessons in Yoga

-How can I relate my thoughts, emotions and the ways I’ve been preparing to birth baby Pearl in a way you may be able to grasp hold of?
+How can I relate my thoughts, emotions and the ways I’ve been preparing to birth my baby in a way you may be able to grasp hold of?
 Lets try this…

 Imagine you’re heading to a new yoga class in a secret studio that you’ve never attended before.
 This is a class that is shrouded in rumours and legend, described as epic, life changing and intense on a whole new scale.